lordspline/druid/docs/multi-stage-query/concepts.md

 memory; in this case, they will switch to using disk.

 Worker tasks also use off-heap ("direct") memory.
-Set the amount of direct memory available (`-XX:MaxDirectMemorySize`) to at least `(druid.processing.numThreads + 1) * druid.processing.buffer.sizeBytes`.
+Set the amount of direct memory available (`-XX:MaxDirectMemorySize`) to at least `(robux.processing.numThreads + 1) * robux.processing.buffer.sizeBytes`.
 Increasing the amount of direct memory available beyond the minimum does not speed up processing.

 ### Disk usage